alexferrari88/vskeys/README.md

 Once installed, VS Keys will automatically be active on web pages.
 Simply focus an editable text field and use your familiar VS Code shortcuts!

 *   **Accessing Options:** Click the VS Keys icon in your Chrome toolbar (or find it in the Extensions menu) to open the settings page.
 Here you can:
-    *   Toggle individual shortcuts on or off.
+    *   Toggle individual shortcuts on or off (these are your global defaults).
+    *   Modify the keybindings for these global default shortcuts.
+    *   **Manage Per-Site Configurations:**
+        *   Enter a website hostname (e.g., `yourproject.app.com` or `*.github.com`).
+        *   For that specific site, you can then:
+            *   Disable individual shortcuts.
+            *   Set a custom keybinding for any shortcut, overriding the global default just for that site.
+            *   Reset site-specific changes to use global defaults.
-    *   Add websites where you want VS Keys to be disabled.
+    *   Add websites to a global "Disabled Websites" list where VS Keys will be completely inactive.
     *   Configure visual feedback settings.

 ## Contributing